What Machine to Buy

 (It is worth reading Ric Ford's MacInTouch web site to see what experience other Mac users are having.)

 Online: Apple Online Store.
-I often buy Macs at the online Apple store because then you can have them "built to order" with extra memory, bigger disk, etc. Remember to buy a printer at the same time: it will be free with rebate.
-You can also buy Macs from Amazon and Other World Computing, if they sell exactly the configuration you want.
+I often buy Macs at the online Apple store because then you can have them "built to order" with extra memory, bigger disk, etc. You can also buy Macs from Amazon, if they sell exactly the configuration you want.
+Other World Computing is a very helpful online store for accessories and upgrades.

 Apple storefront: worth a visit if one is near you.
-(Although buying online may save you the sales tax.)
 The storefront is where you will take your Mac if it needs service, or where you go for "One To One" training.

 Not recommended: mass retailers, big box stores.
-Their salespeople and service are often poor.
+Their salespeople and service are often poorly trained on Mac products, and they may provide inaccurate information to get their commission.

 There aren't any big bargains on Macs, even if you know an Apple employee.
 A few hundred dollars at most.